 New dates for the Island Car Centre Sandown Sprint will 2nd & 3rd April 2022.
 Bringing sun, sea and speed together for an exhilarating weekend of action.
-The Isle of Wight Speed Trials is bringing motorsport back to the Isle of Wight.
+The Isle of Wight Speed Trials is returning motorsport back to the roads of the Isle of Wight.
 The Sandown Sprint was the first event planned for March 2020, but this was unfortunately postponed due to the coronavirus lockdown in 2020 and again in 2021.

 Be prepared for a weekend of exhilarating fun, perfect for the whole family set against the spectacular backdrop of Bembridge Down.
 Enjoy unparalleled views of all the action from our spectator viewing areas along the beach esplanade and in our exclusive VIP hospitality area.

 Postponement in 2020 and 2021

 Motorsport UK revoked all organising permits in March 2020 as part of the coronavirus lockdown measures.
 As a consequence the Island Car Centre Sandown Sprint, planned for 28th & 29th March, was postponed.
 The proposed 2021 dates also feel withing the UK’s third national Coronavirus lockdown.

 David Richards, chairman of Motorsport UK, explained, “Clearly we live in challenging times and exceptional measures are required.
 The decision to suspend Motorsport UK permits on a temporary basis is not one that was taken lightly as the industry employs many thousands of people.”

 Promoter Tim Addison of Solent commented: “Together with the Isle of Wight Car Club, we looked at all options to run the event later this year (2020).
 But for a number of reasons it was not viable.
 2021 seems a long way off, but all tickets purchased for this year will be valid.
 Our priority is to deliver a full spectator experience to those people who supported this year and in fact, we have no plans to sell additional tickets. “